kkemwal1998/Omni_Sales-Loyality_Analysis/README.md

 	- Omni Sales Analysis:
 	  The Omni Sales Analysis Dashboard is designed to evaluate key performance indicators (KPIs) that provide insights into the overall performance of an online retail c		  chain operating across the Canadian region.
+	  Filter: Year-Quarter,Country
 	  KPIs:-
 	  		a) Average Basket Value (ABV):
 			   The ABV analyses the amount spent within a single transaction.
-ABV = (Total Sales Revenue/Number of Transactions) Key Findings: Within the span of 5 years, there has been an increse in the overall ABV of up to $179K in the last phase  (year 2015), signifying that there
-			   has been a massive increase in the online purchases by the customers.
+ABV = (Total Sales Revenue/Number of Transactions) Key Findings: Over a 5-year period, the ABV has shown significant growth, reaching $179K in 2015.
+This indicates a substantial increase in customers’ online
+			   purchasing behavior, reflecting stronger spending patterns and higher transaction values.

 			b) Customer Acquisition Cost (CAC):
 			   The Customer Acquisition Cost highlights the total sum of discount expenses incurred by the businesss to retain the customers.
-			   Key Findings: There has been a significant in increase in the Customer aquisition within the span of 5 years of up to $ 862 in year 2015, which brought the
-			   82 Total Repeat Customers with 56.1% of less active customers bieng the major chunk of the whole portion in the total profits(See Loyalty Analysis
-			   Dashboard->Filter->Order_Channel->Canada).
+			   Key Findings: here has been a notable increase in customer acquisition over the 5-year period, reaching $862 in 2015 with a spike in 2011 and 2014.
+This growth resulted in 82 total repeat customers, with 56.1% classified as less active customers, who nonetheless contributed a significant share to the overall profits.
+(Refer to Loyalty Analysis Dashboard → Filter → Order Channel → Canada.)

 			c) Discount Impact % Analysis:
 			   This particular dashboard analyses the impact of discount expenses on the product sales with repsect to the different brand names.
-			   Key Findings: During the first phase (Year 2010), Snake Boots and Stretch Oui Pants observed the equal maximum impact of the discounts with 29.18% of
-			   contribution to thier sales.
-Whereas, in the last phase (Year 2015) the trend shifted to Summer Shorts and Basket with an impact of 33.87% during the third quarter.
+			   Key Findings: In the initial phase (Year 2010), Snake Boots and Stretch Oui Pants both experienced the highest discount-driven sales impact, each contributing 			   29.18% to total sales.
+However, by the final phase (Year 2015), the trend had shifted—Summer Shorts and Baskets emerged as the top performers, driving a
+			   33.87% impact during the third quarter, reflecting a clear evolution in customer preferences and seasonal purchasing behavior.

 			d) Cummulative Sales: Analyses the cummulative sales by the month.
-	  		   Key Findings: THe first year of the business saw a major spike in the business of up to $ 140000 during the month of January with Snake Boots bieng the top selling priduct
+	  		   Key Findings: Over the 5-year span, the business experienced a significant surge in sales between October and February during the winter seasons from 2011 to
+			   2014, with Snake Boots consistently ranking as the top-selling product.
+This trend highlights a strategic opportunity to launch targeted promotions or loyalty offers during this period to retain and further engage customers who frequently purchase Snake Boots.

+			d) Total Profit By Product Brand: Anlyses the perventage contribution of each brand to the business profits.
+			   Key Findings: Within the 5 years, Snake Boots had an ovrerall contribution with 58.99% to the profits with the overall sales of $2.04M with the customer
+			   Aqcuistion Cost of $3000.

+			e) Top Sales By Brand:
+			   Key Findings: Over the past five years, Snake Boots emerged as the top-selling product, generating total sales of $2.04M and accounting for 80% of sales in
+			   July of the most recent year.

+			f) Top Sales by Office: The oganisation has got several offices across the globe, that are responsible for executing the online sales on customer's behalf.
+			   Key Findings: Kolkata branch in India has been the top selling branch with the major contribution of the overall sales of $1,400,000.

+			G) Top 5 Supplier Channels: Analyses the sales contribution by the supplier channels.
+			   Key Findings: Cangaroo Shoes has been the major supplier, whose has sales orders has been executed by Kolkata office with Snake Boots bieng a star product   and 			   a major contributor to the sales.

+			Conclusion:
+				- Average Basket Value increased significantly over 5 years, indicating higher customer spending and stronger purchasing behavior.
+				- Rising Customer Acquisition Costs and repeat customer data highlight opportunities to engage less active customers effectively.
+				- Discount-driven sales shifted from Snake Boots and Stretch Oui Pants to Summer Shorts and Baskets vests, reflecting changing customer preferences.
+				- Snake Boots consistently led sales and profits, particularly during winter months, representing key opportunities for targeted promotions and loyalty initiatives.

+	- Customer Behavior Analysis: Loyalty Members
+	  This Dashboard is designed to evaluate key performance indicators (KPIs) that provide insights into the overall behavioral patterns of the loyal customers using
+	  database called 'Loyal_Customer_DB' as a major foundation across the Canadian order chanel.
+The main focus is to analyse the less active customers and their behavior.

 #